LafColITS/moodle-report_roster/README.md

 **Size** changes the display size of the user images based on levels configured in the admin settings (see above) **Display mode** which toggles between the regular web view and a version of the report suitable for printing

+### Display User Name Pronunciation

+Some schools have used the following steps to set up a system to display user-entered name pronunciation data in the Roster report.

+1. Give Authenticated users the permission "View user profiles" (moodle/user:viewdetails).
+2. Add "description" to the "Profile fields to display" setting in the Roster report settings page.
+3. Instruct users to enter their name pronunciation into their profile description via RecordRTC.
+Instruct them not to enter any additional text, as this will also be displayed in the Roster report and throw off the layout.
+Safety rails for this feature will be forthcoming in a future release.

 ## Author
 Charles Fulton (fultonc@lafayette.edu)